• Plants with red, purple, and yellow leaves.

 Background

-Common barberry is native to Asia and has widely naturalized across Europe.
-It was first brought to North America in the 1600s by early New England settlers and escaped from cultivation.
-It is widely distributed throughout the northern U.S. states.
-It has been established in Minnesota since the early 1900s, and is most common in the southeastern part of the state.
-Common barberry is an alternate host of black stem rust that can cause severe yield losses (50-70%) of small grains.
-Historical losses were so severe that there was a federal and state eradication effort.
-Over 1 million barberry plants in Minnesota were destroyed from 1918 – 1990.
+Common barberry is native to Asia and has become widely naturalized across Europe.
+It was first introduced to North America in the 1600s by early New England settlers and later escaped from cultivation.
+It is widely distributed throughout the northern United States.
+It has been established in Minnesota since the early 1900s and is most common in the southeastern part of the state.

 Description